RULE 26. GENERAL PROVISIONS GOVERNING DISCOVERY

 (1) In General.

 (A) Scope.
-Unless otherwise limited by court order, the scope of discovery is as follows: Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party's claim or defense, including the existence, description, nature, custody, condition, and location of any documents or other tangible things and the identity and location of persons who know of any discoverable matter.
+Unless otherwise limited by court order, the scope of discovery is as follows: Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party's claim or defense, including the existence, description, nature, custody, condition, and location of any documents, electronically stored information, or other tangible things and the identity and location of persons who know of any discoverable matter.
 For good cause, the court may order the discovery of any matter relevant to the subject matter involved in the action.
 Relevant information need not be admissible at the trial if the discovery appears reasonably calculated to lead to the discovery of admissible evidence.
+For the purposes of the discovery rules, the phrase 'electronically stored information' includes reasonably accessible metadata that will enable the discovering party to have the ability to access such information as the date sent, date received, author, and recipients.
+The phrase does not include other metadata unless the parties agree otherwise or the court orders otherwise upon motion of a party and a showing of good cause for the production of certain metadata.
 All discovery is subject to the limitations imposed by Rule 26(b)(2)(A).

 (B) Limitations on Frequency and Extent.

 (i) When Required.
 On motion or on its own, the court must limit the frequency or extent of discovery otherwise allowed by these rules if it determines that: